14 Ways to Avoid Coronavirus (COVID-19) in Community Senior Living

 Provide hand sanitizers right near the front doors and require every guest walking into the building to stop for 30 seconds to use the sanitizer.
 Masks are typically only useful to stop someone from spreading the virus – so make the most of them for outside visitors.

 Tech tip: Use your community TV channel or lobby information TV to display warnings and best practice videos for anyone walking into your community.
-Here are two examples:
+Here’s an example:

 Avoid virus spread: